Phanx/Broker_TicketStatus/trunk/README.txt

 	Submit a bug report ticket on either download page.

 Feature requests or other suggestions:
-	Submit a feature request ticket system on either download page.
+	Submit a feature request ticket on either download page.

 General questions or comments:
-	Post a comment on either download page.
+	Post a comment on the WoWInterface download page.

 If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download site, or